aarhusstadsarkiv/permanent-urls/README.md

 # permanent-urls

-This repository contains and generates permanent URLs for the Aarhus City Archives.
+This repository contains code that can generate permanent URLs for the Aarhus City Archives.

 Usage could be QR codes.
 The QR code could be printed on a physical object, e.g. a bridge, a building, a statue, a sign, etc. The QR code could be scanned by a mobile device, which would take the user to the permanent URL - and then this URL would redirect the user to the real URL.
 This way, the real URL could be changed without having to change the QR code.